 2023 Januari I had a physical presentation of the bone conductor for aural diverse audience (including deaf blind) at the Attenborough Arts Centre in Leicester (University of Leicester).
 Workshop 5 During this presentation I have added live elements: with my voice and EWI (Electric Wind Instrument) creating extra tangible layers of music and voice.

-2023 March presentations and tactile drawing workshops for children with multiple communicative disabilities including hearing disabilities at Kentalis Signis CMB, Amsterdam school for special education (cluster 2).
+2023 March presentations and tactile drawing workshops for children with multiple communicative disabilities including hearing disabilities at Kentalis Signis CMB, Amsterdam school for special education (cluster 2). and 2024 presentations and workshops for the deaf and hearing disabled childen.

 REFERENCES/NOTES